Panpanzee: Background

-The influence of humans started for Panpanzee at a very young age of eight days old.
+Panpanzee's human influence started when she was only eight days old.
 She grew up with a bonobo named Panbanisha.
-They were both in the same study, for five years, where the researchers taught them lexigram symbols and words from the English language.
-Kanzi was also getting research done to him at the Language Research Center during this time.
-He had already known 256 lexigram symbols by the time Panpanzee and Panbanisha had started their research.
+They were both in the same study for five years, where the researchers taught them lexigram symbols and words from the English language.
+Kanzi was another research subject at the Language Research Center during this time.
+He had already known 256 lexigram symbols by the time Panpanzee and Panbanisha had started their education.
 This research was conducted by Sue Savage-Rumbaugh and her research team.
 Savage-Rumbaugh is a primatologist and an experimental psychologist, where she studies the upbringings of non-human primates and their capability to learn, understand, and speak a language.
 Most of her work today is on bonobos.
 This research on bonobos has made her known for “one of the world’s leading ape language researchers.”

 History of bonobos and chimpanzees

 A part of this study was to see if there was a difference between bonobos and chimpanzees since they are very similar species.
 Both species shared a common ancestor after humans split from the chimpanzees and bonobos between four and seven million years ago in Africa.
 The split between the common ancestors of the chimpanzee and bonobos then took place about 1.5 to 2 million years ago with the two lineages giving rise to the two current extant species.

-In the past, bonobos were incorrectly relegated to subspecies status within the species chimpanzee.
+In the past, bonobos were incorrectly relegated to subspecies status within the species Pan troglodytes.

 It is now understood that bonobos are an entirely different species.
 After Pan paniscus was differentiated and named as a new species to science, "bonobo" developed into its accepted common name.
 As bonobos aren't chimpanzees, old common names containing that word like "bonobo chimpanzee" or "pygmy chimpanzee" are generally considered outdated misnomers.

 Bonobos are more sociable, more sexual, and not as aggressive as chimpanzees.
 The Bonobos are the only members of the great ape family (which includes humans) that do not regularly kill their own kind.